RMartin0717/tic_tac_toe/README.md

 <img src="./images/README/tic-tac-toe-draw.gif" width="400">

 6. After either a winner or a draw is declared, a short timer begins.
 This is the designated "winner" time and they get to rub it in anyone's face until the board resets.
 Then it's back to business and a new game begins in which they must fight to maintain their winning streak, lest the underdog rises from the ashes and crushes them.

+## Reflection
+This project overall was a lot of fun.
+My biggest win was feeling like everything I've learned over Mod 1 was coming together in terms of my understanding of the content.
+I was able to organize a plan effectively on the first day and then stick to it so that I was able to take a day off and still not feel rushed finishing.
+I even had time at the end to add an extra feature.

+There wasn't anything that particularly stood out as a challenge to my finishing on time.
+I did set challenges for myself so that I could become more fluent in my logic-writing and have take advantage of opportunities to learn more about CSS.
+For example, I wanted to lay out the logic for my checkForWin method and then spend some time refactoring it.
+I initially wrote out this logic in a very clear, but repetitive way and then refactored it twice--first to create reusable functions and then to implement a for loop.
+This experience gave me a stronger sense of both the logic used to evaluate the wins and ways to refactor.
+I also read about and talked with a mentor about media query to implement some responsive design in my project.
+With time left over, I explored different ways of having an image appear on hover and eventually settled on just using an emoji due to some flickering in the rendering that I was not able to figure out how to fix when I used an image.

 ## Author
 <table>